Evidence Level

 What is the recommended dosage of Green Tea?

-The clinically studied dose for Green Tea is 250–500 mg/day EGCG standardized extract; whole green tea: 3–5 cups/day (≈240–320 mg EGCG); decaffeinated extract for sensitive individuals.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 250–500 mg/day EGCG standardized extract; whole green tea: 3–5 cups/day (≈240–320 mg EGCG); decaffeinated extract for sensitive individuals Always follow the product label and check with a healthcare provider for personal advice.

-Known drug interactions may include: Warfarin — vitamin K in green tea and EGCG's antiplatelet activity may affect anticoagulation; monitor INR with regular green tea consumption Iron supplements — EGCG binds non-heme iron and reduces absorption by up to 75%; take green tea extract and iron supplements at separate times Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Warfarin — vitamin K in green tea and EGCG's antiplatelet activity may affect anticoagulation; monitor INR with regular green tea consumption Iron supplements — EGCG binds non-heme iron and reduces absorption by up to 75%; take green tea extract and iron supplements at separate t… If you take prescription medication, check with a pharmacist or doctor before using it.